EnriqueBrisKreate/json2confd/README.md

 ### Binary Download

-Currently confd ships binaries for OS X and Linux 64bit systems.
+Currently json2confd ships binaries for OS X and Linux 32 and 64bit systems.
 You can download the latest release from [GitHub](https://github.com/creativedrive/json2confd/releases)

 #### OS X